drduh/macOS-Security-and-Privacy-Guide/README.md

 ## HTTP
 Consider using [privoxy](http://www.privoxy.org/) as a local proxy to sanitize and customize web browsing traffic.

-A signed package for privoxy can be downloaded from [Sourceforge](http://sourceforge.net/projects/ijbswa/files/Macintosh%20%28OS%20X%29/) or [silvester.org.uk](http://silvester.org.uk/privoxy/OSX/) (see [issue #65](https://github.com/drduh/OS-X-Security-and-Privacy-Guide/issues/65)).
+A signed installation package for privoxy can be downloaded from [Sourceforge](http://sourceforge.net/projects/ijbswa/files/Macintosh%20%28OS%20X%29/) or [silvester.org.uk](http://silvester.org.uk/privoxy/OSX/).
+The signed package is [more secure](https://github.com/drduh/OS-X-Security-and-Privacy-Guide/issues/65) than the Homebrew version, and attracts full support from the Privoxy project.

 Alternatively, install and start privoxy using Homebrew: